OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 Information Tabs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The detailed view of a resource is structure in a tabs layout.
-Tabs are defined in the ``index.js`` of each resource folder ``src/client/components/Tabs/<resource>``.
-E.g.: VM Templates tabs are located in ``src/client/components/Tabs/VmTemplate/index.js``.
+The detailed view of a resource is structured in a tab-like layout.
+Tabs are defined in the ``index.js`` file of each resource's folder ``src/client/components/Tabs/<resource>``.
+E.g.: The VM Templates tabs are located in ``src/client/components/Tabs/VmTemplate/index.js``.

-Each entry in the ``info-tabs`` represents a tab and they have two attributes, except the ``info`` tab:
+Each entry in the ``info-tabs`` represents a tab and they all have two attributes, except for the ``info`` tab:

 - ``enabled``: defines if the tab is visible.
 - ``actions``: contains the allowed actions in the tab.
-The function to get available actions is located in ``src/client/models/Helper.js``.
+The utility function to get the available actions for a tab is located at ``src/client/models/Helper.js``.

 The ``info`` tab is special because it contains panels sections.
-Each panel section is an attributes group that can include actions.
+Each panel section is an attribute group that can include actions itself.

-Attributes group can be separated on four panels:
+Attribute groups can be separated into four panels:

-- Information: main attributes to explain the resource.
+- Information: Main attributes and details for the resource.
 - Permissions: associated permissions for the owner, the users in her group, and others.
 - Ownership: user and group to which it belongs.
-- Attributes (not always): these panels are singular because they have information about each hypervisor and monitoring.
+- Attributes (not always displayed): these panels are separate because they have information about each hypervisor and monitoring.

 Each group of actions can filter by hypervisor (**only resources with hypervisor**), e.g.: